Изображения страниц

 JOHN T. CURRY.

 CENTENARY OF THE CIGAR (11 S. ix.
-89, 235, 454).-Godsmark, tobacconist, Mickle.
-66 Segate, York, still holds out the bait of gars upon his sign.
-The spelling of the word cigar was not fixed until the Victorian Age.
-Segar and seegar seemed to John Bull's ear in the eighteenth century to be the best phonetic rendering of cigarro.
-Spelling reformers may, perhaps, revert to that opinion.
-ST. SWITHIN.
+89, 235, 454).-Godsmark, tobacconist, Mickleupon his sign.
+The spelling of the gate, York, still holds out the bait of "Segars Segar and seegar seemed to John Bull's word cigar was not fixed until the Victorian ear in the eighteenth century to be the Age. to that best phonetic rendering of cigarro.
+Spelling ST. SWITHIN. reformers may, perhaps, revert opinion.

 way, or at St. Patrick's, Soho, where, I think, the Registers date back beyond 1795.
 The Registers of the Bavarian Chapel, now the Church of the Assumption, Warwick Street, go back to 1797, so it would be worth examining them.